Can dogs eat leeks?

 Leeks are part of the Allium family and contain the same organosulfoxide compounds that make onion and garlic toxic to dogs.
 They cause haemolytic anaemia — damage to red blood cells — and the effect is cumulative, so repeated small exposures add up.
 Leeks are often in soups, stews, and quiches (leek and potato soup, leek and mushroom risotto, cock-a-leekie).
 Cooking does not destroy the toxicity.
 Symptoms may not appear for several days.
 Treat any leek consumption the same as onion: call your vet.

-If your dog has eaten leeks
+If your dog has already eaten leeks

 Risks to watch for